 - The café serves light refreshments.
 It can be particularly crowded at weekends and during the holidays.
-Please note that it closes at 4.30pm. - You are welcome to have a picnic on the lawn or to eat and drink in the porch area, but both of these areas can be noisy and crowded. - Bottled water, but no other food or drink, can be consumed within the main part of the museum.
+Please note that it closes at 4.30pm. - You are welcome to have a picnic on the lawn but this area can be noisy and crowded. - Bottled water, but no other food or drink, can be consumed within the main part of the museum.
+This is because food attracts pests, who will them eat the Museum specimens e.g. the taxidermy.